Isaac-Duarte/source-cmd-gui/examples/dectalk/README.md

 - dectalk = the path to dectalk - say
 - paplay  = path to paplay
 - paplay_arg3 = name of the virtual mic
+- lang  = can be "us, uk, gr, sp, la, fr"

 ```python
 import os